How to trigger the indexer programmatically

 FacetWP has an automatic indexer that performs a single re-index when an individual item (a post, page, and category or term name/slug) is edited or saved.
 This keeps the index up to date automatically without having to worry about it, and without putting the potentially heavy burden of a full re-index on your site.

-Automatic indexing can be disabled with the “Enable automatic indexing” setting (introduced in version 4.3.4).
+Automatic indexing can be temporarily or permanently disabled with the “Enable automatic indexing” setting (introduced in version 4.3.4).
 This setting is enabled by default.

-Automatic indexing can also be disabled with the facetwp_indexer_is_enabled hook, by adding the following to your (child) theme’s functions.php:
+Automatic indexing can also be disabled with the facetwp_indexer_is_enabled hook, by adding the following to your (child) theme’s functions.php.
+The code does exactly the same as disabling the setting.

 How to use custom PHP code?